Grid-Forming and Spatially Distributed Control Design of Dynamic Virtual Power Plants: Grid-Forming Hybrid DVPP Control

 \subsubsection{Frequency Control}

-The DVPP control setup for frequency regulation is modelled as a feedback interconnection of the local DVPP dynamics and the power flow of the inductive lines (transformers or cables) between the DVPP devices (Fig.~\ref{fig:DVPP_freq_ctrl_setup}).
-Namely, we consider the Kron-reduced setup \cite{dorfler2012kron} of the parallel device connection in Fig.~\ref{fig:DVPP_at_PCC} to eliminate the algebraic constraints of the PCC, as shown in Fig.~\ref{fig:DVPP_kron_reduction}.
-In this regard, the input signals $\Delta p_{\mathrm{d},i}$ in Fig.~\ref{fig:DVPP_freq_ctrl_setup} represent the local active power injection disturbances at each DVPP device $i$.
-The output signals $\Delta f_i$ represent the local frequency deviations of the DVPP devices from its nominal value.
-The dynamics of the DVPP devices that map the local active power deviation output $\Delta p_i$ to the local frequency deviations $\Delta f_i$ are described by the local closed-loop transfer functions $T_i^\mathrm{pf}(s)$.
-For constant voltage magnitudes (and when neglecting fast filter dynamics), the active power fluctuations $\Delta p_{\mathrm{e},i}$ of the inductive DVPP interconnection lines are approximated by the linearized power flow equations \cite{purchala2005usefulness}
+The DVPP control setup for frequency regulation is modelled as a feedback interconnection of the local DVPP dynamics and the power flow of the inductive lines (transformers or cables) between the DVPP units (Fig.~\ref{fig:DVPP_freq_ctrl_setup} and \cref{tab:gform_freq_symbols}).
+Namely, we consider the Kron-reduced setup \cite{dorfler2012kron} of the parallel DER connection in Fig.~\ref{fig:gform_DVPP_PCC} to eliminate the algebraic constraints of the PCC (Fig.~\ref{fig:DVPP_kron_reduction}).
+In this regard, the input signal $\Delta p_\mathrm{d}=[\Delta p_{\mathrm{d},1}\,...\,\Delta p_{\mathrm{d},n}]^\top$ in Fig.~\ref{fig:DVPP_freq_ctrl_setup} represents the vector of local active power injection disturbances $\Delta p_{\mathrm{d},i}$ at each DVPP unit $i$.
+The output signal $\Delta f = [\Delta f_1 \,...\, \Delta f_n ]^\top$ represents the vector of local frequency deviations $\Delta f_i$ of the DVPP units from its nominal value.
+The dynamics of the DVPP units that map the vector $\Delta p = [\Delta p_1\,...\,\Delta p_n]^\top$ of local active power deviation outputs $\Delta p_i$ to the vector $\Delta f$ of local frequency deviations $\Delta f_i$ are described by the local closed-loop transfer functions $T_i^\mathrm{pf}(s)$, i.e.,

+Notice that the local closed-loop transfer functions $T_i^\mathrm{pf}(s)$ capture all dynamics underlying the decoupled ``active power loop'' of a grid-forming DER power electronics architecture which maps from an active power measurement to the imposed frequency, i.e., the power converter dynamics, the filter dynamics, the grid-side converter control loops, the dc-side dynamics, and the dynamics of the primary source technology, e.g., a wind turbine or a PV system.